 The scale of our work is enormous; last year 231 cats, 71 kittens and 176 dogs came to us.. not to mention the many rabbits, ferrets, guinea pigs and other small domestic animals which also come our way!
 And our animals need you to help us be able to care for them, and find them new homes.

-Our busy rescue centre is currently located near Shap, Cumbria.
+Our busy rescue centre has been located near Shap, Cumbria for a number of years but we have just moved to a new home near Newbiggin, Temple Sowerby.
 As well as welfare needs and behavioural work, we also pay veterinary bills for annual vaccinations, neutering, any treatment required and micro-chipping for the dogs.
 While an animal is with us we provide care, companionship and understanding and do all we can to find it a good home.

-Last year Eden Animal Rescue purchased Moorlands Head Farm, Newbiggin to become our new, purpose built rescue centre.
+Last year Eden Animal Rescue purchased Moorlands Head Farm, Newbiggin to become our new, purpose built rescue centre - and we have just moved in!
 Buying a property of our own was a huge moment for the charity and will allow us to greatly improve the facilities we need to care for the animals.
 We are incredibly grateful to everyone who has supported and helped us over the years and made this possible.
 We couldn't have done it without you.
 We are indebited to a number of people who remembered us in their wills and without whose legacies Moorlands Head Farm would have remained a distant dream.

-We are incredibly busy at the moment as the build is progressing and the new centre should be ready for the animals to move in by mid-summer.
-Fundraising is crucial to our efforts as is lots of volunteers!
+We are incredibly busy at the moment as we settle in to our new home.
+Fundraising is obviously crucial to all our efforts as is lots of volunteers!
 We hope you are as excited about Moorlands Head Farm as we are and can help support us through what is proving to be a very busy and exciting year!

 The Eden Animal Rescue Team!